markknguyen/ASCIIBEAN/README.md

 The code provided in the article draws a torus using ASCII characters.
 It's a framebuffer combined with a Z-buffer to render these characters.
 By plotting pixels densely along the surface of the torus, the final output looks solid without needing raytracing.
 ASCII characters ranging from .,-~:;=!*#$@ are used to represent the illumination value of the surface at each point, going from dimmest to brightest.

+# How to Run
+To run canvas animation and ASCII animation
+- Run the index.html file through your folder
+To run it on terminal
+- Download node.JS
+- Run this code:
+- node bean_animation.js
+- Press Ctrl + C to stop

 # Mathematics Behind

 To understand how to plot an ASCII bean, we must first comprehend the math behind the donut.
 3D objects are projected onto a 2D screen.
 Points in 3D-space (x,y,z) are projected onto a plane at distance z' to give the corresponding 2D position (x',y').
 This is represented mathematically as: